ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

 <pre>
   As a healthy person,
   In order to keep a leash on my weight,
-  I want to track the amount of beer I drink.
+  I want to track the amount of calories in the beer I drink.

   *Usage: ruby beer.rb cal